theidealist101/subnodeica/DOCS.md

     reduction = 0.1
     --Chance of a spawn attempt succeeding and reduction for each active entity, as used by mobkit.get_spawn_pos_abr

+    gen_chance = 0.1
+    --Chance of a spawn attempt occurring each time a mapchunk is generated.

     count = 1
     count_max = 3
     --Minimum and maximum number of objects to be spawned at once